mwoodervin/Password-generator/Develop/README.md

 ##  Purpose of the Application

-This is an application that generates a random password based on criteria solicited from the user.
-The applications is intended to be user-friendly and provide employees with access to sensitive data a location to easily generate strong passwords resutling in increased security.
+This application  generates a random password based on criteria solicited from the user.
+The purpose of the application is to provide employees having access to sensitive data a tool to easily generate strong passwords for increased security.

 ##  How to Use This Application